sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 ### hostcfgd update
-   The hostcfgd watches for `kube_mode == kube_pending` and also set_owner change.
+   The hostcfgd watches for `remote_state == pending` and also set_owner change.
 In either case, if transition is required, it stops & starts the service.
 This ensures smooth transition across modes.

    ![](https://github.com/renukamanavalan/SONiC/blob/kube_systemd/doc/kubernetes/hostcfgd.png)